-On Saturday 31 August, the University of Sydney threw open its doors for the public to explore the campus, discover what life at Sydney is really like and to find out information about course options.
+On Saturday 30 August 2014, the University of Sydney will throw open its doors for the public to explore the campus, discover what life at Sydney is really like and to find out information about course options.

-During Open Day, the United States Studies Centre hosted the following activities.
+During Open Day, the United States Studies Centre will host the following activities.

 Debate the future of America competition final